Digital Signage Software for Libraries

 Audiences will pay more attention when the information shown on your digital signage displays is kept fresh and up-to-date, but the reverse is also true.
 Displays with stale content are soon dismissed and become nothing more than “digital wallpaper”.

 What equipment will you need?

-You will still need to purchase PCs, Android devices and digital displays to play-out your content.
+You will still need to purchase PCs, SoC displays or Android media players along with digital displays to play out your content.

-Those who haven’t yet purchased any displays should consider “System on Chip” (SOC) models as these come with the media player hardware built-into the TV.
-On the consumer-side, we usually refer to these as “smart TVs” but we recommend buying displays that are designed for commercial/industrial use as these will last much longer.
+Those who haven’t yet purchased any displays should consider “System on Chip” (SOC) models as these come with the standalone player hardware built into the TV.
+On the consumer side, we usually refer to these as “smart TVs” but we recommend buying displays that are designed for commercial/industrial use as these will last much longer.
 They also tend to come with better warranties than consumer products.
 In fact, it’s not unusual to hear someone complaining their consumer Smart TV died and the warranty won’t cover commercial use so if you plan to cut corners and buy Smart TVs from your local store, consider this equipment disposable.

-Meeting rooms can benefit from commercial Android tablets to display attendance and meeting information.
-These are ruggedized versions of consumer tablets which them suitable for digital signage applications.
+Meeting rooms can benefit from commercial Android tablets to screen attendance and meeting information.
+These are ruggedized versions of consumer tablets that them suitable for digital signage applications.

 Which software is best?

-Those who require total control over their entire software and hardware infrastructure should consider on premise CMS solutions.
-With this option, you purchase your own back-end CMS server software and media player software licences.
+Those who require total control over their entire software and hardware infrastructure should consider on-premise CMS solutions.
+With this option, you purchase your own back-end CMS server software and standalone player software licenses.
 You must provide your own hardware, or you can install the CMS server software on a server hosted by a third party.
 Also, you will need to perform your own data backups and maintain your software.
-Costs will be higher initially than with cloud offering, however there are no monthly fees.
+Costs will be higher initially than with the cloud offering, however, there are no monthly fees.